 Sea level rise due to climate change can occur via two mechanisms; the first is the volumetric expansion of water due to rising temperatures and the second is the addition of glacial melt water.
-Sea level change in the 21th century is predicted using satellite altimetry datasets and climate models that incorporate polar warming, glacial melt and deepwater warming.
-As the datasets and the models are further developed, scientists are refining their capacity to accurately predict how sea level rise will progress.
+Sea level change in the 21st century is predicted using satellite altimetry datasets and climate models that incorporate polar warming, glacial melt and deep-water warming.
+As the datasets and the models continue to develop, scientists are refining their capacity to accurately predict how sea level rise will progress.

 Why does sea level rise threaten marine ecosystems?

 Most marine communities show a great deal of community structure and organization at the sea’s surface.
 Coral reefs, sea grass meadows, kelp beds, rocky intertidal zones and estuarine communities; all of these valuable ecosystems are structured around sea level.
 Many of these shallow-water ecosystems are already imperiled by coastal development, eutrophication (the addition of heavy nutrient loads) and industrial pollution.
 These impacts reduce an ecosystem’s ability to recover and show resiliency in the face of novel change.
 Rapid sea level rise is an excellent example of the no-analogue predicament that marine ecosystems are currently facing.